air-display/apsdk-public/readme.md

 README
 ===========================
-APS(Airplay Server) is an complete implementation of Airplay server including screen mirroring and video streaming.
+APS(Airplay Server) is a complete implementation of Airplay server including screen mirroring and video streaming.
 And this project is written for cross-platform.

 | Platform | Master |
 | --- |  :---: |